 Thats the Hugh Downs School of Human Communication’s motto at ASU, where I received my PhD in interpersonal communication in May of 2018.
-I have since been employed at Dixie State University where I serve as an Assistant Professor, Assessment Coordinator, and Director of The Interpersonal Communication Curriculum.
+I have since been employed at Utah Tech University where I serve as an Assistant Professor, Assessment Coordinator, and Director of The Interpersonal Communication Curriculum.

 My area of interest is interpersonal communication with a focus on relational development and trajectory.
 I use quantitative methods to help paint a better picture of the ways that people can develop, maintain and (if necessary) terminate their relationships.

 I currently have two main programs of research.
 The first (my dissertation topic) concerns the ways in which the social networks of a couple generate uncertainty and/or influence the nature of that relationship.
 Second, I look to explore how non-romantic sexual relationships/experiences function (i.e., differ or remain similar to “traditional” relationships).
 These areas of interest have lead me to collaborations with over a dozen graduate students and faculty members – I look forward to extending that list!